 The more open and honest the two parties are with one another, the better the mutual understanding of a project’s vision and goals can be.

-At a 2019 presentation at the Themed Entertainment Association’s SATE, Electrosonic Senior Consultant Paul Kent and Century Culture & Tourism’s Paul Osterhout dove into this central aspect of a beneficial partnership, delivering a talk titled “How to Talk Nerdy with Jazz Hands.”
+At a recent presentation at the Themed Entertainment Association’s SATE, Electrosonic Senior Consultant Paul Kent and Century Culture & Tourism’s Paul Osterhout dove into this central aspect of a beneficial partnership, delivering a talk titled “How to Talk Nerdy with Jazz Hands.”

 Osterhout and Kent first identified the fundamental difference in the way creatives and engineers think.
 Osterhout, and other creatives, are divergent thinkers who use a question to generate a multitude of ideas.
 Engineers like Kent, on the other hand, are convergent thinkers who take a multitude of facts and deliver a clean, honest answer.